-Blue Diamond Riviera Maya is an adults-only, modestly-sized luxury resort with just 128 rooms, a rarity in a region where most hotels go far over 500 rooms.
-The resort is actually part of the exclusive Small Luxury Hotels of the World association and, consequently, is maintained to very high standards throughout.
+Blue Diamond Riviera Maya is an adults-only, modestly-sized luxury resort at just 128 rooms.
+A rarity in a region where most hotels go far over 500 rooms.
+The resort is actually part of the exclusive Small Luxury Hotels of the World association.
+Consequently, it’s maintained to very high standards throughout.

 I was assigned a Patio Suite which was not only bigger than my apartment back home but was also equipped with its very own pool.
 This particular range of room also benefits from the services of a personal butler, which ended up playing a crucial role in the quality of my stay.
 He made dinner reservations, fetched bikes, booked spa treatments, inquired about excursions and basically executed any and all of our wishes.

 Not bad, eh?
 In terms of layout, the suite consisted of a living room with a guest bathroom, a master bedroom, a massive bathroom with a walk-in closet and, outside, a fully private terrace, outdoor marble bathtub and pool.
 No doubt about it, the Blue Diamond Riviera Maya is one of the best luxury hotels in Cancun.

 Located on a vast 36 acres of lush tropical jungle, it’s the kind of place where nature truly is at your doorstep.
 Most of the buildings are constructed along a peaceful waterway originating from the property’s very own cenote.
 I even became acquainted with a family of coatis as the parents escorted their offsprings on their daily scavenging expedition across the lawn and across the canal.